 Amazon (US) also offer the device at $479 — which isn’t as cheap as other places — but it’s difficult to find anywhere else.
 It’s “no longer available” in many places that sell GPD devices, and in some places, not listed at all!

 This post contains affiliate links.
-Using these links earns us a few extra pennies to help keep the site running, but costs you nothing extra.
+Using these links earns us some extra pennies to spend on keeping the site running, but costs you nothing extra.
 Thanks!